Kendall County Divorce Lawyers

 Does Texas have personal jurisdiction over my spouse in my divorce case?

-Can I get a divorce in Texas if my spouse lives out-of-state?
+Will I be able to get a divorce in Texas if my spouse lives out-of-state?

-- Your spouse is properly served with process while in Texas.
+- Your spouse was served properly with divorce process while located in Texas

-- Your spouse waives service of process and agrees to proceed with a divorce in Texas.
+- Your spouse has waived the service of process and expressed agreement to proceed with a divorce in the state of Texas

-- Your spouse makes a general appearance and does not contest Texas’ jurisdiction.
+- Your spouse does not contest Texas’ jurisdiction and makes a general appearance

-- The other spouse was a domiciliary of Texas when the divorce suit was filed.
+- The other spouse was a domiciliary of Texas at the time that the divorce suit was filed.

-- The divorce suit is commenced within 2 years after the marital residence ended.
+- The divorce suit commenced within 2 years after the marital residence ended.